Join the Team at Zach

 This is a campus-based, on-site role.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform these functions upon discussion with HR.

-- Ability to lift, push, pull or otherwise maneuver up to 30 lbs repeatedly unassisted
+- Ability to lift, push, pull or otherwise maneuver up to 70 lbs repeatedly, either alone or with assistance

-- Must have reliable transportation and the ability to work with a flexible schedule, including Evenings (Monday through Thursday) and Saturdays
+- Must have reliable transportation and the ability to work with a flexible schedule, including nights and weekends as scheduled

 ORGANIZATIONAL RELATIONSHIPS: